Biswajee/heroku-opa-server/README.md

 # Heroku OPA Server

-This repository contains a simpel dockerfile that downloads [OPA](https://www.openpolicyagent.org/) version 0.35.0 and spins up a standard OPA server on Heroku.
+This repository contains a simple dockerfile that downloads [OPA](https://www.openpolicyagent.org/) version 0.35.0 and spins up a standard OPA server on Heroku.
 This service may be used by remote machines to configure and replace Linux PAM